VET in Schools

 Students completing a VET subject at school have the option of going onto a GippsTAFE Certificate I-IV or Diploma.

-A number of VET programs offered in Victoria provide a study score that can be used as one of the primary four VCE subjects when calculating the Equivalent National Tertiary Entrance Rank (ENTER).
+A number of VET programs offered in Victoria provide a study score that can be used as one of the primary four VCE subjects when calculating the Australian Tertiary Admission Rank (ATAR).

 How long does it take?